petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-javascript-client-extension.md

       into: static
 ```

-This block specifies that everything in the `assets/` folder should be included as a static resource in the client extension `.zip` file once it is built.
-The JavaScript code that you add in a JavaScript client extension is used as a static resource in Liferay.
+This specifies that everything in the `assets/` folder should be included as a static resource in the built client extension `.zip` file.
+The JavaScript code in a JS client extension is used as a static resource in Liferay.

 The `assets/global.js` file contains this line of code: